 The If Else Condition block will appear with the pre-indented action bars as illustrated here:

-In the Left Value field, pass the Eventbrite trigger data by clicking from the New event Trigger output under the Data Tree Output located on the right-hand side of the journey builder.
+In the Left Value field, pass the Eventbrite data pill by clicking from the New event Trigger response under the Data Tree Output located on the right-hand side of the journey builder.
 Select the Contains condition from the drop-down menu in the Condition field.
 In the Right Value field, enter

 Before that, let's create a Google Sheets spreadsheet where all the triggering data gets saved.
 Name the sheet as Eventbrite data.
 Create two column headers, say Party Specific and Others.
 The event name containing Birthday as a keyword should get saved under the "Party Specific" column, and the rest of the events should get saved under the "Others" column: